 The Arboretum’s bonsai are displayed in a uniquely designed garden setting.
 Opened to the public in October of 2005, the Bonsai Exhibition Garden was the culmination of a three-year design process.
 It took two years to construct and was funded entirely by private donations generated by the Arboretum’s first-ever Capital Campaign.
 The garden is an expression of the same philosophy that underlies the collection, designed to present bonsai in an original and regionally identified format.
 It draws inspiration from the traditional roots of bonsai, but takes the form of a contemporary, Southern Appalachian influenced American garden.
 Plantings in the landscape include species and cultivars of American, European and Asian origin.

 Interpretive signage throughout the garden conveys information about the art and history of bonsai, and the Arboretum’s own creative approach to it.
 The Bonsai Exhibition Garden was designed to display up to fifty bonsai specimens at a time.
 Plants are periodically rotated in and out of the garden to keep the presentation varied, and to allow for the display of bonsai with particular seasonal interest.
 From the end of November until the middle of April there is only a minimal number of trees on display, on account of hazards posed by weather conditions.
-During these months, visitors may enjoy seeing the tropical portion of the bonsai collection at the Production Facility Greenhouse, which is open Monday through Friday from 9:00 AM until 2:00 PM.

 The Bonsai Program